drobb2020/todo_list/README.md

 This is a Django application based on a [YouTube Video](https://www.youtube.com/watch?v=llbtoQTt4qw&t=3284s) presented by Dennis Ivy.
 Please check out his channel on [YouTube](https://www.youtube.com/channel/UCTZRcDjjkVajGL6wd76UnGg).
 Also, you should take the time to read this [article](https://www.dennisivy.com/post/django-class-based-views/) on class based views in django.
 The article has many great links to django resources.

+This was a quick and fun django project and taught me a lot about class based views in django.

 ## Starting the To Do Project

 1. Create a virtual environment with the command: